 Clients have great confidence in Caroline’s calm and thorough approach and describe her as determined, clever and focussed, combining this with genuine kindness and warmth.

 Caroline has been consistently ranked in the leading legal directories for several years and is featured in the Spear’s Family Law Index’s ‘Top Recommended Family Lawyers’ list.
 Chambers UK 2023 describes her as “just brilliant; calm under pressure, measured in her approach, very bright and excellent in her judgement,” with a source stating “she is so polished and her technical understanding is exceptional.”
 Chambers UK 2022 highlighted Caroline’s experience in “sensitive cross-border financial proceedings involving high-value assets”.
 The Guide praises her for her “huge amount of commercial knowledge” and as “an exceptional lawyer and a very smart litigator”.
 Chambers UK 2021 described Caroline as an “exceptionally talented lawyer who really understands the commerciality of the case”.
-The Guide further commends her as an “outstanding family lawyer with strong intellect” and for being “strategically sound and clinical while being kind-hearted to clients”.
+The Guide further commended her as an “outstanding family lawyer with strong intellect” and for being “strategically sound and clinical while being kind-hearted to clients”.

 Caroline is ranked as a leading lawyer in Chambers HNW 2022.
 The directory recognises her as “one of the brightest solicitors around”.
 She is noted as being “always at the top of my list when recommending a lawyer to friends or family.
 She is so polished and her technical understanding is exceptional.”
 She is commended further as follows: “Caroline has a brain the size of a planet.
 She is one of the most hard-working solicitors I know.
 She is very client friendly, very pragmatic, and very measured.”
 Chambers NHW 2021 notes she is “extremely tough in negotiation and achieves results for her clients that others would not even think possible.
 Underestimate her at your peril, she is a tactician and extremely capable lawyer who is always on top of the facts”.
 The guide further highlights Caroline as “an outstanding family lawyer.
 She is sensitive, empathetic and unfailingly prompt.
 She is extremely numerate and her background in tax law is a great help.
 She also has a deep understanding of pensions”.